AMI Recognition Program

 Schedule a virtual 15-min session with AMI/USA executive director.

-All schools entered into lottery with names for two school winners drawn after the October 31 application deadline.
+All schools entered into lottery after the October 31 application deadline:

-AMI/USA Executive Director visits your school as a guest at your school event.
+AMI/USA Executive Director to visit your school as a guest at your school event.

-Annual listen and learn with AMI Training Centers for all member schools.
+Annual listen and learn with AMI Training Centers.

 Listing on the School Locator.